DimaJoyti/go-coffee/dao/docs/PLATFORM_OVERVIEW.md

 ## 🎉 Conclusion

 The Developer DAO Platform represents a complete ecosystem for incentivizing high-quality development through measurable performance metrics.
-With Phase 4 complete, the platform provides:
+With 4 complete, the platform provides:

 - **Comprehensive Bounty Management** for targeted development
 - **Quality-Driven Marketplace** for solution discovery and adoption